n8n-io/task-runner-launcher/docs/lifecycle.md

 ## Summary

 The purpose of the launcher is to minimize resource use by launching a runner on demand.
-To do so, the launcher impersonates a task runner until a task is ready for pickup, and then it launches runner to run the task, and after the runner has automatically shut down, the launcher will re-launch a runner to pick up the next task.
+To do so, the launcher impersonates a task runner until a task is ready for pickup, and then it launches a runner to run the task, and after the runner has automatically shut down, the launcher will re-launch a runner to pick up the next task.

 ## Step by step